-- 1. Remove Lock Pin and Wheel Assembly from front of Transport Axle. - 2.
-Remove Deflector Wedge and attach to end of axle with supplied 5/8" Clevis Pin.
-(NOTE: Deflector wedge keeps material out of axle during operation) - 3.
+- Remove Lock Pin and Wheel from front of Transport Axle. - Remove Deflector Wedge from its storage position and attach to the front end of the axle with supplied 5/8" Clevis Pin.
+(NOTE: Deflector wedge keeps material out of axle during operation). - 3.
 Remove the second Wheel Assembly from the rear of the Transport Axle.